Public Libraries of Nebraska

 No publishing information on this photo postcard.

 In use 1917-2011.
+According to an article in the Weeping Water Republican in 1915, funding for the tax levy to assure a Carnegie grant is up for a vote.
+Evidently, the referendum lost.
 Apparently still extant.
 It's part of a complex of historic buildings, many constructed of area limestone.

 From the McGrew Color Graphics printer: